 Step 2.
 Dump the cake mix into a 9×13 baking dish and spread it around.

 Step 3.
 Sprinkle fresh blueberries over the top of the cake mix.
 If your berries are on the tart side, sprinkle 2 to 4 tablespoons of sugar on top.
 If they are really sweet, feel free to omit the sugar.

 Step 4.
 Pour water over the blueberries and use a spoon or spatula to help the water soak through the cake mix.

 Step 5.
 Cut butter into “pats” and spread the pats of butter over the top of the cobbler.
 You should be able to get 12 – 16 pats of butter from one stick of butter.

 Step 6.
 Bake the cobbler in the preheated oven for 40 – 45 minutes, or until the cake mix has set.
 If it seems “soupy,” bake for another 5 minutes until it is baked.

 Let the cobbler cool for about 10 minutes before serving.

 Love cobbler?
 Me, too!
-Check out these other two recipes at Southern Kissed:
+Check out these other cobbler recipes at Southern Kissed: